-Community–engaged learning (CEL) builds on partnerships between institutions of higher education and surrounding communities to identify and work with public issues that have both academic and public life dimensions.
+Community–engaged learning (CEL) is course work designed to address specific community needs and/or access community knowledge; it builds on partnerships between institutions of higher education and surrounding communities to identify and work with public issues that have both academic and public life dimensions.
 Part of Kenyon's Office for Community Partnerships, CEL provides students with opportunities for reflection on real-world, hands-on experiences.

 At Kenyon, community-based learning focuses on three objectives:

 To nurture a learning experience for students that promotes critical engagement with social realities, an integrative sense of purpose and capacity for connectedness and empathy.

 "One-on-one interactions with our community groups made it clear that our course work isn't limited to the classroom; it is also the lived experience of other people."

 — Student in ANTH 343: Contemporary Issues in Native North America

 To be a resource for faculty to strengthen their knowledge of and engagement with the incorporation of CEL pedagogies into the Kenyon curriculum.

 "This was a tremendously valuable experience for my students.
 It was such a benefit to their learning to be able to see the things we talked about in class coming to life on the playground!"